GoldDominik893/libremonkey/README.md

+## LibreMonkey - create forms without spyware

 [![License](https://img.shields.io/github/license/golddominik893/libremonkey?label=License&color=brightgreen&cacheSeconds=3600)](./LICENSE)
 [![Release](https://img.shields.io/github/v/release/golddominik893/libremonkey?label=Release&color=brightgreen&cacheSeconds=3600)](https://github.com/golddominik893/libremonkey/releases/latest)
 [![Commits](https://img.shields.io/github/commit-activity/y/golddominik893/libremonkey?color=red&label=commits)](https://github.com/golddominik893/libremonkey/commits)
 [![Issues](https://img.shields.io/github/issues/golddominik893/libremonkey?color=important)](https://github.com/golddominik893/libremonkey/issues)
 [![Pull Requests](https://img.shields.io/github/issues-pr/golddominik893/libremonkey?color=blueviolet)](https://github.com/golddominik893/libremonkey/pulls)

-## LibreMonkey - create forms without spyware

 > [!CAUTION]
-> It is strongly not reccommended to deploy this software for production as there may be SQL injection vulnerabilities and there may also be a few other security vulnerabilities such as editing the fields in a form when you are not even logged in.
+> It is strongly not recommended to deploy this software for production as there may be SQL injection vulnerabilities and there may also be a few other security vulnerabilities such as editing the fields in a form when you are not even logged in.

 ### Features

 - Create Surveys
   - view responses
   - users can also view all their responses
   - **in a future update form owners can get averages for user responses or analytics.*
 - No third party advertisements or data monetisation.
 - It's Free Open Source Software, the free use is dependant on the instance operator.